microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

 ## Introduction

-This repository contains the MPLAB X bootloader project solution for AVR128DA48 device and a simple LED blinking end application project.
+This example uses the 8-bit Melody Bootloader library to show how to configure the bootloader on AVR128DA48 along with a simple LED blinking end application project.
 The bootloader will be programmed into the microcontroller using MPLAB X IDE and the end application will be programmed using UBHA ([Unified Bootloader Host Application](https://www.microchip.com/en-us/tools-resources/develop/libraries/microchip-bootloaders/8-bit)).

 ## Hardware Tools